plone/documentation/adapt-and-extend/change-the-font-colors.rst

 click the Customize button and you'll find that the style sheet has been automatically copied to portal\_skins/custom.

 You're now free to edit the file as you like.
-To change the colour of our page titles, add:
+To change the color of our page titles, add:

 ::